chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.markdown

 ## External databases and failover

 If you take the approach described in this topic, you can optionally [create a failover configuration](/xl-release/how-to/configure-failover.html) with multiple instances of XL Release that will use the same database as your master instance.
-However, this is a limited setup in which only one instance of XL Release can access the database at a time.
+This is a limited setup in which only one instance of XL Release can access the database at a time.
-However, if you are using XL Release 6.0.0 or later, you can take advantage of clustering in an active/hot-standby configuration, which requires a different configuration for the external database.
+If you are using XL Release 6.0.0 or later, you can take advantage of clustering in an active/hot-standby configuration, which requires a different configuration for the external database.
 Refer to [Configure active/hot-standby](/xl-release/how-to/configure-active-hot-standby.html) for instructions.

 **note**: For XL Release 7.5.0 you can use an [active/active](/xl-release/how-to/configure-active-active.html) setup.